the lindisfarne

 The Community Habit

-The wearing of a "habit" by those commited to the monastic way can be traced as early as the fourth century.
+The wearing of a "habit" by those committed to the monastic way can be traced as early as the fourth century.
 John Cassian in The Institutes devotes the first book to "The Garb of the Monks"; chapter 55 of the Rule of St. Benedict covers the same ground.

 In the early church when new converts were baptized they received a new "white robe," symbolic of their new life in Christ.